 Emotional Self Care Step 1: Know This Pain Is Temporary

 Since you know that what is now is not forever, you can imagine what you want your life to look like after it’s all over.
 It gives you something to look forward to and to focus on.
 You have the opportunity to learn and grow through this experience.

-Envisioning your future when you can rebuild your life creates motivation, hope, optimism, and a sense of productivity and purpose.
+Envisioning your future when you can rebuild your life creates motivation, hope, optimism, resilience, and a sense of productivity and purpose.

 Okay, here’s where we get back to present versus future thinking.
 If you find yourself obsessing over the what-if’s of an unclear future, bring your mind back to the now.

-In fact, focus on what is GOOD about what IS, right NOW.
+In fact, focus on what is GOOD about right NOW.
 You can make a gratitude list.
 You can take a few minutes each day to appreciate your blessings.
 But you can also gratefully embrace any present moment by mindfully tuning in to the right now with your five senses [also see: Living in a Beautiful State for more on mindfulness].
 Let’s give it a try…

 Take a minute after reading this paragraph to close your eyes.